Megan Timothy: Music

-During the 1960s, Timothy showcased her folk music talents at various coffee houses and also participated in a USO tour to entertain troops in Vietnam.
+During the 1960s, Timothy played folk music at various coffee houses and also participated in a USO tour to entertain troops in Vietnam.
 In February 1967, she had a regular performance schedule at the Rainbow Room in Nashville, Tennessee.

-Around 2010, several years after experiencing a stroke, Timothy decided to receive vocal coaching.
-She received guidance from Michael Rivers.
-Despite facing challenges due to her brain injury, Timothy released her first CD album four years later.
-In 2014, she unveiled the album "As I Wander: Songs of Christmas," which featured the vocals of Dan Cobb, the singer-guitarist/producer Rivers, and cellist Marlene Moore.
+Around 2010, several years after experiencing a stroke, Timothy worked with vocal coach Michael Rivers.
+Despite challenges from her brain injury, Timothy released her first CD album four years later.
+In 2014, she released the album "As I Wander: Songs of Christmas," with vocalist Dan Cobb, the singer-guitarist/producer Rivers, and cellist Marlene Moore.